jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 ### Import process

+#### Data upload

+This is done by users of the software.
+This is usually not done automatically.

+##### Upload type 1: Normal data

+This is the most common way to upload.
+All other upload mechanism derives from this kind of upload protocol.

+##### Upload Type 2: Manual measured data

+TBD

+##### Upload type 3: Log data

+This is the most special way of uploading data.
+There are no real time series of data, rather there are much more single data rows that are identified either with tuple of `dataset.valuetype`, `dataset.site` and so on (Further informations :ref:`see dataset <schema-dataset>`), or with an explicit `dataset.id`, to determine one matching dataset where the data row is appended to.

 ### XlsImport
 Corresponds to `odmf/dataimport/xls.py`

 ### configuration-files
 The conf file upload is implemented in `dataimport.ImportDescription` and `dataimport.ImportColumn`.